A shoulder popping out and back in is a dislocation followed by spontaneous or assisted relocation of the joint, often causing pain and instability.

 Common surgical procedures include arthroscopic Bankart repair (reattaching torn labrum) or bone grafting techniques for severe bone loss cases.

-Post-surgery rehab usually lasts 4-6 months before full activity resumes.
+Post-surgery rehab often lasts several months before full activity resumes, depending on the injury, procedure, and surgeon’s protocol.

 The Road To Recovery: What To Expect After Your Shoulder Pops Out Of Place And Back In